-The County Council has produced its Annual Governance Statement for 2011/12.
-This statement sets out assurances on the County Council's
+The County Council has produced its Annual Governance Statement for 2012/13.
+This statement sets out assurances on the County Council's governance arrangements, internal control and the way the County Council manages its affairs.

-As the County Council is responsible for the administration of the Pension Fund, including the provision of systems, controls and governance and this statement embraces the activities of the Pension Fund.
+As the County Council is responsible for the administration of the Pension Fund, including the provision of systems, controls and governance, this statement embraces the activities of the Pension Fund.